Jürgen Kramny

-Jürgen Kramny (born 18 October 1971) is a German football coach and a former player who last managed Arminia Bielefeld.
+Jürgen Kramny (born 18 October 1971) is a German football coach and a former player who most recently managed Arminia Bielefeld.
 He spent five seasons in the Bundesliga as a player with VfB Stuttgart, 1.
 FC Nürnberg and Mainz 05.

-Career
+Coaching career

 Early career

 In July 2010, Kramny became manager of the under-19 team of VfB Stuttgart.
 From 13 October 2010 to 12 December 2010 he worked with the new head coach of the first team Jens Keller as assistant coach.
 After the sacking of Keller, Kramny returned as head coach to the under-19 team of VfB Stuttgart.

 VfB Stuttgart II

 On 17 May 2011, Kramny was appointed as head coach of VfB Stuttgart II In his first season, the team finished in 11th place.
 The following season, the reserve team finished in 14th place.
 In the 2013–14 season, the team finished in 15th place.
 In the 2014–15 season, Stuttgart II finished in 13th place.
 He finished with a record of 52 wins, 46 draws, and 71 losses.
 During the 2015–16 season, Kramny was appointed as the interim head coach of the first team on 24 November 2015.
 His final match was a 3–1 loss to Holstein Kiel on 20 November 2015.
 Stuttgart II was in 18th place and fighting relegation when he took over the first team.